 One totally cool feature of the way the book is narrated is Austen's use of a tricky little doo-dad called "free indirect discourse."
 This is when a character's thoughts or spoken words are reported without quotation marks (or some other kind of indication, like the phrase "she thought" or "he said").
 This lets Austen hook the reader into some of Elizabeth's bad judgment.
+(And the bad judgment of, well, everyone.)
 How long would we have gone along with Wickham's lies if it weren't for the way every time he gives some long rationalization, Elizabeth's voice pipes up through the narrator?
 For example, after Wickham spins his sob story, we get this passage:

 Elizabeth allowed that he had given a very rational account of it, and they continued talking together, with mutual satisfaction till supper put an end to cards, and gave the rest of the ladies their share of Mr. Wickham's attentions.
 There could be no conversation in the noise of Mrs. Phillips's supper party, but his manners recommended him to everybody.
 Whatever he said, was said well; and whatever he did, done gracefully.
 (16.58)

-Look at how easy it is to feel like the judgments here come from straight from the narrator – but read it again and you'll see that all of the praise (that his story is "rational" and "satisfying," and that he's got the kind of face a defense attorney would love, what with his "graceful" manners that "recommend him to everybody") comes straight from the head of our girl Lizzie.
+It's easy to read this and feel like all the judgments come from straight from the narrator—but read it again and you'll see that all of the praise (that his story is "rational" and "satisfying," and that he's got the kind of face a defense attorney would love) comes straight from our girl Lizzy.